The Rolling Stones UK Tour 1971: History

-Bootlegs
+Bootlegs and official releases

-The Leeds Concert has been released unofficially numerous times, making it one of the most well-known bootleg recordings of the Rolling Stones to date (most famously with the title Get Yer Leeds Lungs Out, obviously a reference to the Rolling Stones official live record Get Yer Ya-Ya's Out!).
-All of these recordings however omit the concerts first two songs, "Jumpin' Jack Flash" and "Live with Me", and they are mono recordings.
-The Marquee Club and Roundhouse Gig have also surfaced on various bootleg records.
-The 2015 re-release of the album "Sticky Fingers" has seen an inclusion of the complete and remastered Leeds performance in stereo as part of the super deluxe edition.
-The extended version of the album contains bonus studio outtakes as well as parts of the Roundhouse Concert.
-Subsequently the Marquee Club has been released separately on 19 June 2015 in CD and vinyl format including a DVD of the performance.
+The Leeds Concert has been released unofficially numerous times, making it one of the most well-known bootleg recordings of the Rolling Stones to date, most famously with the title of Get Your Leeds Lungs Out! (a reference to the Rolling Stones official live record Get Yer Ya-Ya's Out! made by Mick Jagger during that concert, just before beginning the performance of "Honky Tonk Women").
+All of these bootleg recordings however omitted the concert's first two songs, "Jumpin' Jack Flash" and "Live with Me", and most of them were released in mono.
+The 2015 re-release of the album Sticky Fingers has seen an inclusion of the Leeds performance in stereo, remastered and complete (comprehending the two missed tracks, thus making a total of 13 songs) under the name of Get Yer Leeds Lungs Out, as a release exclusively attached to the super deluxe edition.

+The Marquee Club and Roundhouse Gigs have also surfaced on various bootleg records.
+Whilst the bonus material from the 2015 re-release of Sticky Fingers contains five tracks from the performance at the Roundhouse (as well as studio outtakes from the album).
+Subsequently the Marquee Club has been released separately on 19 June 2015 in CD and vinyl format including a BD or DVD of the performance.